 Well Monsanto (who makes Roundup, one of the most common brands) would like us to think so, but in March 2015 the World Health Organisation declared that “glyphosate is a probable human carcinogen”, based on the view of 17 top cancer experts from 11 countries, who met to assess the carcinogenity of 5 pesticides.

 More recently, Monsanto has lost three trials in a row (with more than 2 billion dollars awarded in damages against them) and is still facing lawsuits from 13,400 farmers, gardeners and other users.

 We did a bit of research into how safety limits for glyphosate are set, which raised all sorts of alarm bells!
 Read more about whether glyphosate is really safe here.

-The 2nd part of the the research study by The Detox Project is asking people to put themselves on an organic diet for three weeks, and then retest themselves, to find out whether this can reduce the amount of glyphosate in your body.
+The Detox Project also asked people to put themselves on an organic diet for three weeks, and then retest themselves, to find out whether this can reduce the amount of glyphosate in your body.
 This experiment was done with a family in Sweden, with dramatic results – watch the video here.

 One of the arguments against eating organic is that it’s too expensive, and it’s undeniable that it often (though by no means always) costs more than its counterpart that has been produced using chemicals.

 However another way to look at it is that the real costs of production are not reflected in the retail price, chemically produced food is too cheap and many people have unrealistic expectations of how cheap food should be.